bthndmn12/bthndmn12.github.io/_posts/2024-06-29-landau-net.md

 ## Putting It All Together: A New Paradigm for Neural Networks

-By combining these physics-inspired components - the Ginzburg-Landau-based loss function, dynamic weight modification, and Langevin dynamics-inspired optimization - we've created a neural network that operates on principles quite different from traditional architectures.
+By combining these physics-inspired components - the Ginzburg-Landau-based loss function, dynamic weight modification, and Langevin dynamics-inspired optimization - i've created a neural network that operates on principles quite different from traditional architectures.

 ### Potential Benefits